 Eachine E013 review: Remote controller

 Like the aircraft, the transmitter is also black with red metals sticks.
-The RC is powered by xxx pieces of yy batteries.
+The RC is powered by 3 pieces of AAA batteries.

 While the left shoulder button allows to toggle between speed rates (1 beep – Low, 2 beeps – Medium and 3 beeps – High), the right one enables the 3D flip & roll mode.